DataDog/documentation/content/en/continuous_integration/static_analysis/_index.md

 The content of the violation is shown in tabs:

 * Source Code: A description of the violation and the lines of code that caused it.
 To see the offending code snippet, configure the [Datadog GitHub App][3].
-* Fix: One or more code fixes that can resolve the violation, which you can copy and paste.
+* Fixes: One or more code fixes that can resolve the violation, which you can copy and paste.
 * Event: JSON metadata regarding the the Static Analysis violation event.

 ### Using suggested fixes